 Throughout a person’s healthcare journey, challenges can be experienced at different times and in many ways: communicative, emotional, structural, and social.
 While people everywhere should have fair access to high-quality, on-demand medical care, a number of studies have shown that individuals with physical disabilities experience more healthcare inequalities than those who are not disabled.
 For example, a medical facility may have a physical environment that’s not easily accessible, lack of appropriate technology, or have a staff that’s unfamiliar with care techniques for the physically disabled.
-DispatchHealth, however, is one company that is going above and beyond to better the medical industry, offering affordable, convenient, and high-quality medical care to patients in the comfort of their homes—because everyone should have access to on-demand advanced healthcare.
+DispatchHealth, however, is one company that is going above and beyond to better the medical industry, offering high-quality and affordable medical care to patients in the comfort of their homes.

 Access to Fast, Convenient Medical Care